18 Vegetables to Direct Sow in May

 17. Winter Squash:

-• Winter squash varieties such as butternut and acorn squash can be direct sown for a hearty harvest later in the season.
+-Winter squash varieties such as butternut and acorn squash can be directly sown.

 • Growing difficulty: Easy